Last updated on 8th December 2017

 (Joint work with James Cranch and Simon Doherty.)

-Afterwards we will retire to a local pub and then on to dinner
+Afterwards we will retire to the pub and then for an early dinner at Kayal in the city centre

 for anyone who would like to join us.